 In Ontario real estate transactions, the Statement of Adjustments is a crucial document.
 This financial statement outlines the final amounts to be paid or received on closing day, ensuring both buyers and sellers have a clear understanding of their financial obligations.
 Familiarity with this document is essential for anyone entering the Ontario real estate market.
+It's not just the purchase price and legal fees, although those are included, it also includes other items that the buyer owes or the seller owes at the time of the close.

 In Ontario, the Statement of Adjustments ensures compliance with the terms outlined in the Agreement of Purchase and Sale.